Loading...

 Stay Hydrated

-Drink plenty of water throughout the day to support overall metabolic processes, including glucose management.
+Drink plenty of water throughout the day.
+Proper hydration can support overall metabolic function and help regulate blood sugar levels.

 Monitor Portion Sizes